Garry Hobbs

 Garry Hobbs is a fictional character in the BBC soap opera EastEnders, played by Ricky Groves.
-He made his first appearance on 18 September 2000.
-It was announced on 26 March 2009 that Groves and co-star Kara Tointon, who plays Dawn Swann, would be written out of the soap, and he made his final appearance on 27 August 2009 after nearly nine years on the show.
+He made his first appearance on 18 September 2000, alongside the Slater family.
+It was announced on 26 March 2009 that Groves and co-star Kara Tointon, who played Dawn Swann, would be written out of the soap, and he made his final regular appearance on 27 August 2009 after nearly nine years on the show.
+Garry made an unannounced return on 12 February 2025 with Minty Peterson (Cliff Parisi) who attended Billy (Perry Fenwick) and Honey Mitchell’s (Emma Barton) joint 'sten' do.